Currencies

 Users provide both average and closing rates.

-To convert actuals, go to the settings section for each accounting system.
+To convert actuals, go to the settings section for the relevant accounting connection.

 Francis automatically detects the functional currency when importing data from an accounting system.
-You only need to specify the exchange rate data source and the target/presentation currency.
+You only need to specify the exchange rate data source and the target currency.

 You must manually specify the functional currency for data from a Google Sheets source.

-Francis follows the guidelines of IAS 21 to convert currencies.
+Francis follows the following method to convert currencies:

 Income and (P&L) are translated using the average rates for the months in which they are presented.
 For practical reasons, a monthly average rate approximates the exchange rates at the transaction dates.